dgwhited/guardduty-runbooks/runbooks/cryptocurrency-runtime-bitcointool-b-dns.md

  * **Feature:** Runtime Monitoring

-This finding informs you that the listed EC2 instance or a container in your AWS environment is querying a domain name that is associated with Bitcoin or other cryptocurrency-related activity.
+This finding informs you that the listed EC2 instance or a container in your AWS environment is querying a domain name that is associated with Bitcoin or other cryptocurrency\-related activity.
 Threat actors may seek to take control over the compute resources in order to maliciously repurpose them for unauthorized cryptocurrency mining.

 The runtime agent monitors events from multiple resource types.
 To identify the potentially compromised resource, view **Resource type** in the findings panel in the GuardDuty console.